 - Avoid spaces when naming libraries

 When you create a new library, avoid using spaces in the name.
-SharePoint URLs don’t accept spaces, so a library called Pete Sales Documents ends up looking like gobbledygook: Pete%$#%^%#@%^&^Sales%$#%^%#@%^&^Documents.
+You can come back afterwards and add spaces to make the title look nice.
+SharePoint URLs don’t accept spaces, so a library called Pete – Sales Documents ends up looking like gobbledygook: Pete%20-%20Sales%20Documents.

 - Stick to one type of content per library

 Want to avoid hours of adding tags to bulk uploads?
 It’s easy: just use one type of content per library.
 Since SharePoint doesn’t let you tag in bulk uploads, you will need to go in later and add tags.
 Adding bulk tags is much easier if each library has the same content type.

 If you rely on folders for identifying content, you’re locked into a single way of classifying a file.
 Tagging is preferable because it is more flexible.
 It also means you can view items by different classifications, which enriches the functionality of your library.